 Don’t forget the permanent fix

 Of course, once the situation has calmed down, it’s time to figure out what really happened.
 The clue to this won’t be in the other person’s erratic behavior, but rather in how you experience it.
 What was your reaction?
 What exactly was it that that they said or did that triggered you?
 Why?
 I’ve written well over a hundred posts dealing with releasing resistance on a variety of topics.
-You’ll find them all in the Archives.
-Or, you can choose a word from the Tag Cloud on the right side of the page and view posts relevant to that specific topic.
+You’ll find them all in the Blog archives (you can search for specific topics).

 The bottom line here is that you can’t “fix” a situation in the moment when there’s a lot of momentum behind it.
 Sometimes you just have to let it take its course and wait out the storm (I know!
 How many metaphors am I going to use in this post?!).
 Once it has, you can then start cleaning up.